Buckomg5050-omg/CyberpunkHackerDuel/README.md

 - Each level increases world size and security system complexity

 ## Game Mechanics Detail

+### Player Health System
+The player health system adds a survival element to the game:
+- Red health bar displayed at the top center of the screen
+- Player takes 5 damage points when colliding with firewalls
+- Player takes 1 damage point when colliding with maze walls
+- Visual feedback with red flashing effect when taking damage
+- Brief invulnerability period after taking damage
+- Death and position reset when health reaches zero

 ### Decoy System
 The decoy system allows players to create a distraction that attracts the firewall.
 The decoy: